 Click Here for tab for Blackout by Muse

 So what does this mean to you as a guitarist?
-Well in this song you’ll primarily be using a technique called ‘tremolo picking’, this essentially means picking super fast.
-The trick between tremolo picking that sounds messy and intentional is slightly accenting the 1 count, that way is the notes in the middle of the drift a little it ends up being inconsequential to the listener as long as you’re locking in on those 1 counts.
+Well in this song, you’ll primarily be using a technique called Tremolo Picking.
+This essentially means picking super fast.
+The trick between tremolo picking that sounds messy and that which sounds intentional is slightly accenting the 1 count.
+That way, if the notes in the middle drift a little, it ends up being inconsequential to the listener, as long as you’re locking in on those 1 counts.

 Bojangles by Jerry Jeff Walker